Pleighbook: The Bills proved just how unpredictable the NFL is

 The Bills were the slam dunk Dumpster Fire Meme Team to start the season.
 Nathan Peterman opened as their starting quarterback — you know, the same guy who threw five interceptions in 14 attempts last season after he replaced Tyrod Taylor.
 He didn’t get to the end of the Bills’ 47-3 loss to the Ravens before getting replaced by rookie Josh Allen.

-Allen started their Week 2 game against the Chargers, which featured a first half so bad it contributed to Vontae Davis walking out of the stadium and retiring.
+Allen started their Week 2 game against the Chargers, which featured a first half so bad it contributed to Vontae Davis walking out of the stadium and retiring at halftime.
 This has nothing to do with what goes on out on the field, but even the Bills’ social media account placed the Vikings in Wisconsin instead of Minnesota on a graphic.
 Everything was bad!

 Conditions were right for a beatdown.
 The Vikings have been considered a favorite in the NFC after reaching the conference championship game last season and acquiring Kirk Cousins in the offseason.
-Everybody on this website’s panel of picks selected the Vikings to win (lol sorry guys), because why wouldn’t they?
+Everybody on this website’s panel of picks selected the Vikings to win (LOL, sorry guys), because why wouldn’t they?
 The Vikings seem to be one of the more complete teams the NFL has to offer on paper.

 Yet the Bills came out and scored on their very first drive — a Josh Allen scramble and dive into the end zone.